-We will be offering one line of Bordoodle puppies at this time.
-Our F2b next generation Bordoodles are sixty percent Standard Poodle and forty percent Border Collie, they will be bred from Charley and Sammy, Charley and Stevie, and Charley and Holly.
+We will be offering two lines of Bordoodle puppies at this time.
+Our F2b next generation and our F3 multi generation Bordoodles, they are around sixty percent Standard Poodle or Minature Poodle and forty percent Border Collie, they will be bred from Charley and Stevie, Charley and Holly, Mickey and Stevie, Mickey and Holly, Mickey and Minnie, and Mickey and Billie.
 All puppies come from AKC Poodle's and Border Collie lines with good to excellent OFA certifications as well as health histories and testing.
 Mile High Bordoodles offers a two year health guarantee on all puppies based on a feeding and vaccination schedule we recommend, which is a holistic grain free diet and only necessary vaccinations.
 All puppies come wormed, have their first vaccinations, and come with a toy and blanket smelling of their litter.
 Puppies will go home at eight weeks old.
-Shipping is an additional $425.00 - $550.00 if required and based on current airline pricing.
+Shipping is an additional $550.00 - $600.00 if required and based on current airline pricing.

 Mile High Bordoodles was created based on my previous breeding of Mile High Bullmastiffs which I bred for many years, and enjoyed tremendously.
 I bred Bullmastiffs for the love of the breed and because my first dog Chassy, which was a Bullmastiff, was very sick her whole life.
 I got her from a breeder and back then I had no clue about what I should be looking out for when picking a puppy.
 (Now I know most importantly, when looking for a breeder, is finding one that will talk to you for hours about the breed.
 As well as a breeder that responds promptly, and one you don't have to try to get a hold of more than once.
 Also for me a breeder that is breeding as a family, a breeder that has all the breeding animals all the time, and has their breeders living with them as much as possible as their pets.)
 I never bred my girl Chassy but I learned so much about pet health while having her that as a stay at home mom I decided to get two more Bullmastiffs and breed them myself.
 I was and am still to this day in disbelief at what others will do to make money and felt a great need to offer healthy puppies to families.
 My time breeding Bullmastiffs came to an end only as my breeders got older and sadly passed away.